 Charged up: The Promises and Challenges of Electrifying Everything

-The Electrification of Everything is in progress throughout many industries and is swiftly picking up speed
+The Electrification of Everything is in progress throughout many industries and is swiftly picking up speed.

 Electrification Concept